everscale-org/docs/src/Standard/TIP-3/TIP-3.1/core-description.md

 #### Accept tokens burn

-Does not have a standard signature, but has a standard function ID `ACCEPT_TOKENS_BURN_ID` obtained as `bytes32(hash('acceptBurn(uint128)') - 1)`.
+Does not have a standard signature, but has a standard function ID `0x192B51B1` obtained as `tvm.functionId('acceptBurn(uint128)') - 1`.
 The `uint128 _value` parameter MUST be first.
 The function name and the rest of the parameters are not fixed by this standard and can be reinvented for each substandard.

 Decreases token total supply by `_value`.
 The contract MUST check that the sender is a correct token wallet.
 Before sending this message, caller token wallet MUST decrease its own balance by `_value`.
 If the mint can't be accepted (e.g. invalid sender), this message MUST be bounced.